 3. Deciding on a Project Idea:

 The next project design is deciding on a project idea or scenario which will bring the standards and learning outcomes to life.
 A project idea typically emerges from a marriage of specific content and learning outcomes (as discussed above), and a current event, a call to action, or an authentic connection.
 Such context will assist you in determining a final product(s) and/or culminating event which students will have the opportunity to apply their learning of standards and outcomes towards.
 Once the project idea and final product are identified you can begin to plan for targeted learning.
-To see how your project idea is measuring up against key PBL design elements, refer to our 6A's of Quality Project Design.
+To see how your project idea is measuring up against key PBL design elements, refer to our Indicators of Deeper Learning.
 For inspiration on your project idea, refer to Where can I get ideas for projects and PrBL Units?